lucasantana/async-request-controller/README.md

 ## About the plugin

-Check page for instructions, examples and documentation.
+Check the page for instructions, examples and documentation.

 [Go to page plugin][website]